-- A. Completion of 45 quarter units of a planned program, at least 23 of which are at the 500 level or above and at least 32 of which must be earned in residence. - B. A GPA of 3.0 or better in graduate work at CSB applied toward the M.A. in Behavioral Sciences and at least a C (2.0) in all courses. - C. Completion of a thesis.

-D. All requirements for the M.A. in Behavioral Sciences (including acceptance of the thesis) must be completed before student can participate in graduation ceremonies.
+- A. Completion of 45 quarter units of a planned program, at least 23 of which are at the 500 level or above and remainder not below the 400 level.
+At least 32 units must be earned in residence. - B. A GPA of 3.0 or better in graduate work at CSB applied toward the M.A. in Behavioral Sciences and at least a C (2.0) in all courses. - C. Completion of a thesis or comprehensive examination. - D. All requirements for the M.A. in Behavioral Sciences (including acceptance of the thesis) must be completed before student can participate in graduation ceremonies.